tomasherceg/dotvvm-docs/Pages/advanced-ioc-di-container.md

         ...
     }

-    // this service can be injected too [Bind(Direction.None)]
+    // this service can be injected too if the container supports property injection [Bind(Direction.None)]
     public IAdditionalService AdditionalService { get; set; }
 }